173duprot/pafu/README.md

  - chats (with text, images, videos, and links)
  - and even live steam

- using nothing but unix tools and low cost low power servers)
+ using nothing but unix tools (and stuff like lsyncd) and low cost low power servers.